FloatingArrayDesign/FAModel/famodel/ontology/README.md

 ### Cable Joints

 This section lists any cable joints that might connect cable subsections.
-Each entry is given and identifier and parameters to describe the joint.
+Each entry is given an identifier and parameters to describe the joint.
 These joints are used in the [Top Level Cables] (#top-level-cables) section.
 ```yaml
 cable_joints: